ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

   vec4 positionVec4 = vec4(aPosition, 1.0);

-  // scale the rect by two, and move it to the center of the screen - if we don't do this, it will appear with its bottom left corner in the center of the sketch

-  positionVec4.xy = positionVec4.xy * 2.0 - 1.0;
+  // scale the rect by two, and move it to the center of the screen positionVec4.xy = positionVec4.xy * 2.0 - 1.0;

   gl_Position = positionVec4;